ibm-cloud-docs/power-iaas/manual-PER-mig.md

 ---

-All the IBM {{site.data.keyword.powerSys_notm}} data centers are PER-enabled, except for `CHE01` and `MON01` data centers.
+All the IBM {{site.data.keyword.powerSys_notm}} data centers are PER-enabled, except `CHE01` and `MON01`.

 If you have manually configured the network configurations in your workspace without customizations through a support ticket, you can use self-service automation to complete your PER migration.

 The automation to migrate an existing network to PER is supported via CLI.
 Use [ibmcloud pi workspace action](https://cloud.ibm.com/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1){: external} command.
 For more information, see [Migrating to PER](/docs/power-iaas?topic=power-iaas-per#migrate-per).

 If you have manually configured the subnets and Direct Link through a support ticket, consider migrating your workspace to Power Edge Router (PER) through a support ticket.
-With PER, you can use the built-in redundancy and much higher bandwidth.
+With PER, you can use the built-in redundancy and higher bandwidth.